mirkobronzi/mirkobronzi.github.io/_posts/2011-07-18-data-structure-and-performance:list.md

   - java
 ---

-The goal of this post is to see how a contiguous-memory structure (arrays) compare to a pointer-based one (linked lists).
+The goal of this post is to see how a contiguous-memory structure (arrays) compares to a pointer-based one (linked lists).

 # Recap